-The private delivery service can tell you how to get written proof of the mailing date.
+The PDS can tell you how to get written proof of the mailing date.

-For the IRS mailing address to use if you are using a private delivery service, go to IRS.gov and enter "private delivery service" in the search box.
+For the IRS mailing address to use if you're using PDS, go to www.irs.gov/PDSstreetAddresses.

-Private delivery services cannot deliver items to P.O.
-Boxes.
-You must use the U.S. Postal Service to mail any item to an
+PDS can't deliver items to P.O. boxes.
+You must use the U.S. Postal Service to mail any item to an IRS P.O. box address.

-IRS P.O. box.

-Overnight deliveries should be mailed to: Internal Revenue Service 1973 Rulon White Blvd.
-Ogden, UT 84201 Extension.
-File Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns, to request a 6-month extension of time to file.
+Extension.
+File Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns, to request an extension of time to file.